smithy-lang/smithy/designs/default-zero-value.md

 As of March 17, 2021, 4,805 members.

-### Can we disallow the box trait on members in 1.0 right now?

-Not backward compatibly.
-For example, in AWS, it's used on 271 members.

 ### How often has the `@required` trait been removed from members in AWS?

 The required trait has been removed from a structure member 618 different times